-The next of these galleries will open in Milan during the Design Week, marking the arrival of the brand's first Italian gallery, in an exceptional location: a palace in front of which all Milanese pass by all the time, but which no one has entered in a long time.
-The Palazzo del Principe di Piombino is the last building on Corso Venezia before the Bastioni, as well as a jewel of neoclassical architecture that, after having been home to various activities-including a tavern and a theater-was purchased in 1871 by this Prince, who made it his Milanese residence.
-In recent years, its facades have become a medium for major advertising campaigns, especially in the fashion world-a familiar sight for anyone who has passed through here even once.
+The next of these galleries will open in Milan during Design Week, marking the arrival of the brand’s first Italian gallery in an exceptional location: a building that every Milanese passes in front of regularly, yet few have entered for a long time.
+It is the last building on Corso Venezia before the Bastioni, as well as a jewel of neoclassical architecture.
+Over the decades, it has housed a range of activities, including an osteria and a theater.
+In recent years, its façades have become a canvas for large advertising campaigns, especially in fashion: a familiar sight for anyone who has passed by, even just once.

 The location, historical and architectural value thus represent great strengths, making this space the ideal showcase for a brand like RH.
 The company opened an office last year in the elegant setting of the Champs-Élysées and is no less impressive in its U.S. locations, where these veritable cathedrals of luxury occupy spectacular buildings: the Indianapolis headquarters, for example, sits on a 61-plus acre estate that includes a Palladian-style mansion.
 In these exceptional locations, the product gives way to an overall experience.